Suburbia (department store): History

-The first branch was opened on October 28, 1970, in Taxqueña, south of Mexico City, in which its concept was born as a department store for clothing, footwear and accessories for the whole family.
-In 1986, together with Aurrerá, Bodega Aurrerá, Superama, Vips and El Portón, Grupo Cifra was created.
+The first Suburbia store opened on October 28, 1970, in the Taxqueña area of southern Mexico City, as a department store for clothing, footwear and accessories for the whole family.
+In 1986, together with Aurrerá, Bodega Aurrerá, Superama, VIPS and El Portón, Grupo Cifra was created.
 In 1994, together with Vips, Suburbia joined the Cifra Walmart group (which in turn changed to Walmart de México in 2001).
 In 1997, Suburbia had more than 9,000 employees.